Sarajevo to Mostar Train & Bus 2026: Times & Fares

 The at-a-glance version first, before the detail.
 All prices are in convertible marks (KM / BAM), the local currency - roughly 1.96 to the euro.

-• Train - about 2 hours, roughly 14 KM (~€7), around twice a day each way.
-The scenic winner and the cheapest, but infrequent and slower to sell out on holidays.
+- Train - about 2 hours, roughly 14 KM (~€7), around twice a day each way (morning and late afternoon).
+The scenic winner and the cheapest, but infrequent, so it sells out on holidays.
+On summer weekends one service now runs straight through to the Croatian coast at Ploče.
 Best for the journey itself.

 There’s no wrong answer here - it depends on whether you value the view (train), flexibility (bus), stops (car) or comfort (transfer).
 Below, each in turn.